ucsb-cs148-s21/1pm-t2-food-bank/docs/DESIGN.md

   - We used Firebase.
 - User authentication:
   - Along with a login page, we implemented user authentication.
-  - We plan to implement this task with gogle Auth.
+  - We plan to implement this task with google Auth.
   - We give admin role to staff members.

 ```